william11329/Bikesharing/README.md

 # Bikesharing

+## this will direct you to the Tableau story I created.

 https://public.tableau.com/views/Challenge14Bikedata/NYCStory?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

 ## Overview of analysis
 - This visualization represents Citi Bike data from New York City during August of 2019.
 It will be utilized to draw conclusions as to if a bike sharing buisness would be viable for a similar buisness stationed in Des Moines.